one-ware/one-ware.com/docs/ai/01-get-started.md

 ### Tune Model Complexity
 Optimize your model according to your specific requirements

-- **X Position** - Predict the x position of objects in the image
+In Classification Mode:
+- **Classification Type** - Select if all class types should be detected separatly or if the image always has one class

+In Annotation Mode:
-- **Y Position** - Predict the y position of objects in the image
+- **Prediction Type** - Select if the size and position of objects or only the position should be detected

-- **Width** - Predict the width of objects in the image.
-Uncheck to make the AI more efficient and if a default size for the objects is enough.
-- **Height** - Predict the height of objects in the image.
-Uncheck to make the AI more efficient and if a default size for the objects is enough.
+It is possible aswell to annotate objects in the dataset and then only train to detect the classes in the image or the one class of the image.
+Compared to classification labels, this helps ONE AI to predict the right AI model and you can experiment with more detection types

 - **X/Y Precision (%)** - Set the precision level for predicting coordinates
-- **Allow Overlap**
-  - For example, with a 100x100 image and a position precision of 10%, the prediction operates on a 10x10 grid
-  - If two objects fall within the same grid cell, they are merged into one object when "Allow Overlap" is enabled
-  - If disabled, ONE AI refines the grid to avoid overlap
 - **Size Precision (%)** - Controls prediction of object sizes
 - **Prioritize Precision** - Adjust the model's balance between false positives and false negatives
 - **Minimum FPS** - Minimum predictions per second with selected hardware
 - **Maximum Memory Usage (%)** - Percentage of memory used for weights and calculations

+FPGA related:
+- **Maximum Multiplier Usage (%)** - Limit the amout of DSP elements that are used of your FPGA
+- **FPGA Clock Speed (MHz)** - Set the clock speed of you FPGA

     <img src="/img/ai/one_ai_plugin/model_settings.png" alt="Model Tune Settings" style={{ width: '70%' }} />
 ### Input Settings
 - **Estimated Surrounding Min Width (%)** - Estimate the minimum width of the area required to detect the smallest object correctly
 - **Estimated Surrounding Min Height (%)**  - Estimate the minimum height of the area required to detect the smallest object correctly.
-- **Estimated Surrounding Max Width (%)** -  Estimate the minimum width of the area required to detect the smallest object correctly
+- **Estimated Surrounding Max Width (%)** -  Estimate the minimum width of the area required to detect the biggest object correctly
-- **Estimated Surrounding Max Height (%)**  - Estimate the maximum height of the area required to detect the smallest object correctly.
+- **Estimated Surrounding Max Height (%)**  - Estimate the minimum height of the area required to detect the biggest object correctly.
+- **Same Class Difference** - Compare how different the objects in one class are
+- **Background Difference** - Compare how different the backgrounds are in the images
 - **Detect Simplicity (%)** - Estimate how easy it is to detect the object class

     <img src="/img/ai/one_ai_plugin/model_input_settings.png" alt="Model Input Settings" style={{ width: '70%' }} />